 - While submerged in water, gently pull out the seeds from the membranes.

 I did this, but this method took FOREVER.
-Literally, Mr. Crumbs and I planned the event to seed a pomegranate on a calendar.
+Literally, Mr. Crumbs and I planned seeding a pomegranate on a calendar.
 He’d do the work while I did something else on the counter next to him.

-It was great to be productive, but after a few times, we became weary of the work involved and opted to skip pomegranates when we saw them on sale.
-Not even 25¢ a piece was tempting amidst the full hour pomegranate bonanza that would soon follow.
+It was great to be productive together, but after a few times, we became weary of the work involved and opted to skip pomegranates when we saw them on sale.
+Not even 25¢ a piece was tempting amidst the full-hour pomegranate bonanza that would soon follow.

-And then I stumbled on an awesome method to seed a pomegranate in less than two minutes.
+And then I stumbled on an awesome method for seeding pomegranates in less than two minutes.
 Folks, my world is complete.
-Here is your step-by-step guide.
+Obviously, I can’t keep this to myself!

-Not only is this one of my favorite kitchen hacks, it’s also:
+Learning how to get the seeds out of a pomegranate is one of my favorite kitchen hacks, and it’s also:

 - Quick